Courses designed to inspire ideas for everyday problems.

 Belkis Raquel Paulino, MPA.

-Ms. Paulino is a second generation Dominican-American and proud Rhode Islander with over ten years of experience in teaching, organizational development, non-profit management, project management, and educational leadership.
-She is the founder of "Connecting the Dots," a non-profit after-school program for adolescent and teenage girls that combines art with pop culture to provide the best education and opportunities for creative development.
+Ms. Paulino is a second-generation Dominican-American and proud Islander, with over 10ve10on years of experience in teaching, organizational development, non-profit management, project management, and educational leadership.
+She is the founder of "onnecti" the Dots, a non-profit after-school program for adolescent and teenage girls that combines art with pop culture to provide the best education and opportunities for creative development.
 As the board chair of the organization, Ms. Paulino understands the importance of foundational policies, processes, culture, and community in achieving success.
-She has also worked as a business development consultant, high school and early childhood teacher, and Executive Director of Little Linguists International Preschool in East Point, GA.
+She has also worked as a business development consultant, a high school and early childhood teacher, and as the Executive Director of Little Linguists International Preschool in East Point, GA.
 Ms. Paulino holds a Master of Public Administration from the University of Rhode Island and is fluent in both Spanish and English.
 She resides in Atlanta with her two daughters, ages six and thirteen.
 Ms. Paulino is passionate about providing opportunities, tools, and access for future teachers, leaders, community activists, and presidents, as she believes this is the only authentic way to make a meaningful difference.

 Danielle Gibbs, Ed.D.